devrath/studious-ds-adventure/collection/LinkedList/concepts/RemoveFirstElement/README.md

 ## 📺 `Problem statement`
-Removing the elements from the end of the list
+Removing the elements from the begining of the list

 ## 📟 `Output`